 It may not always make sense, but it’s hard to hold a grudge against “The Voyage of the Carcass.”
-Playwright Dan O’Brien cares so deeply about his subjects that his passion engages even when his arguments confuse.
+Playwright Dan O’Brien cares so deeply about his subjects — the value of art, the cost of making it — that his passion engages even when his arguments confuse.
 Plus, this play displays an imagination that ought to be nurtured.
 It can be celebrated as the promise of things to come.

 O’Brien’s most interesting idea is also his undoing.
 He aims to write two interlocking pieces.
 One is a manic clown show about an early 20th century sea captain who wants to sail his ship, the Carcass, to the North Pole.
 The other’s about the people creating that clown show, sequestered in a room as they tape-record their rehearsals and their personal arguments during breaks.

 They’re meant to be related, these artists and buffoons.
 Both groups live for some hazy goal, be it the pole or artistic fulfillment, and both hurt each other as they strive for it.
 Captain Bane (Dan Fogler) and his chaplain Kane (Kelly Hutchinson) attack each other with novelty props as they sit stranded in the ice; married actors Bill and Helen (Fogler and Hutchinson again) watch their relationship freeze as they try to create their show.

 Cast has the skill to make each of their characters distinct.
 A Tony winner for “The 25th Annual Putnam County Spelling Bee,” Fogler especially impresses with a perf so rich in details that it appears spontaneous and unrehearsed.
 Bane, saddled with red nose and enormous foam rear end, has devolved into pure id while languishing on the Carcass, and Fogler invests his mania with glee.
 In a child’s voice he might insist he sees a “haunted umbrella,” only to fence with it a moment later.